cmaeder/rcl2000/README.md

 Glasgow haskell compiler version.
 Currently this is `ghc-8.8.3` as specified by the resolver version, see [https://www.stackage.org/](https://www.stackage.org/).
-Compilation should also succeed with older ghc versions (down to `ghc-7.10.2` with suitable packages).
+Compilation should also succeed with other ghc versions (see [.travis.yml](.travis.yml)).
 Apart from the `--pedantic` flag the haskell sources are kept clean using the tools [hlint](https://github.com/ndmitchell/hlint), and [scan](https://hackage.haskell.org/package/scan).
 Under windows you should use the installer for